bebatut-slides/docker_foundry_ws_12_16/slides.md

 ...
 ```

+Note:

-Note: sets the user name or UID to use when running the image and for any `RUN`, `CMD` and `ENTRYPOINT` instructions that follow it in the Dockerfile
+Sets the user name or UID to use
+- when running the image
+- for any `RUN`, `CMD` and `ENTRYPOINT` instructions that follow it in the Dockerfile

 ----